Grandma Irma’s Guyanese Black Cake Recipe

 Like this recipe?
 Share it with friends!

-Grandma Irma did not put currants in her black cake and I do the same; I love the way it tastes without it.
+Grandma Irma puts currants in her black cake and I do the same.
+It's part of what gives the Guyanese black cake that rich, traditional flavor.
 Also, I do not like a lot of sugar in my black cake.
 It’s just a personal preference.
 Taste your batter to determine if additional sugar is needed.
-I generally don’t like nuts in my black cake but you can add nuts as well.
+I also don’t like nuts in my black cake but you can add nuts as well.
 You can put some rum into your cake batter if you want; I personally pour a lot of rum on top instead.

 Helpful Tips for making Black Cake

-2. Crack your eggs into a separate bowl before adding to the creamed butter.
+• Crack your eggs into a separate bowl.
+You can also add all the spices and extracts into the eggs then incorporate into your creamed butter.
 Add eggs bit by bit to avoid curdling.
-You can also add all the spices and extracts into the eggs then incorporate into butter.

 Storage and maintaining moisture